 Occasional work for the "Experimentalstudio des SWF" (Strobel Foundation) under André Richard - also for the festival in Donaueschingen.
 André Richard and Rudi Strauss are, in addition to Thomas Kessler and Wolfgang Heiniger, two other, central personalities during the 90s.

 1995-2001 Stayed in Berlin, London, Rome and Staufen/Breisgau.
 Theater-music production for the "Deutsches Schauspielhaus" in Hamburg/D. Work as an "external expert" in final examinations, among others, at the University of Music in Lucerne/CH.
 Live electronic concerts at many festivals, in various occupations and solo.

-1997: "Artist in Residence" at the Moers Festival.
-After public acquaintance on stage at the festival, the Hayden Chisholm-WDR-Live-Project "Stanzas of Dzyan", with mezzo-soprano Liesel Babette Jürgens follows in the winter.
+1997: "Artist in Residence" at the Moers Festival and casual meeting with Hayden Chisholm.
+It was followed by Hayden's WDR-Live-Project "Stanzas of Dzyan", with mezzo-soprano Liesel Babette Jürgens.
 The beginning of a 5-year, very close collaboration.

 1998: WDR-Live recording of the piece "Massenbach", later released as "NGC 2997" on the first Subultra CD.